 Steps to configure wget to trust a custom CA CRT file:

-The file can still use a .crt extension as long as the contents are PEM encoded.
-Convert it first if it arrives in another format.
+A .crt extension is fine as long as the certificate contents are PEM encoded.

-- Inspect the certificate metadata and fingerprint before trusting it for live downloads.
+- Inspect the certificate fingerprint and expiry before trusting it for live downloads.

 $ openssl x509 -in "$HOME/.local/share/wget/ca/ops-download-root-ca.crt" -noout -subject -issuer -enddate -fingerprint -sha256 subject=CN=Example Operations Download Root CA, O=Example Operations, OU=Artifact Delivery issuer=CN=Example Operations Download Root CA, O=Example Operations, OU=Artifact Delivery notAfter=Mar 26 01:18:12 2036 GMT sha256 Fingerprint=06:55:9D:59:6B:25:9C:BF:5E:84:77:0F:91:5B:54:CD:75:FA:6B:97:1D:BE:F0:5C:B2:CE:1D:9C:2E:41:50:19

-Match the fingerprint against an out-of-band PKI record before allowing the file to validate production or internal traffic.
+Match the fingerprint against an out-of-band PKI record before using the file against internal or production endpoints.

-- Reproduce the trust failure once without the custom CA so the problem is clearly isolated to certificate validation.
+- Reproduce the certificate failure once without the custom CA file.

 $ wget --spider https://downloads.ops.example.net/packages/agent-2026.03.tar.gz Spider mode enabled.
 Check if remote file exists. --2026-03-29 09:19:11-- https://downloads.ops.example.net/packages/agent-2026.03.tar.gz Resolving downloads.ops.example.net (downloads.ops.example.net)...
 198.51.100.24 Connecting to downloads.ops.example.net (downloads.ops.example.net)|198.51.100.24|:443... connected.
 ERROR: cannot verify downloads.ops.example.net's certificate, issued by 'OU=Artifact Delivery,O=Example Operations,CN=Example Operations Download Root CA': Unable to locally verify the issuer's authority.
 To connect to downloads.ops.example.net insecurely, use '--no-check-certificate'.

-Capturing the baseline failure first prevents later DNS, routing, or HTTP problems from being misread as a trust-store issue.
+A clean baseline failure keeps later DNS, routing, or HTTP problems from being mistaken for a trust-store issue.

-- Retry the same request with --ca-certificate and confirm that the server now verifies cleanly.
+- Retry the same request with --ca-certificate and confirm that the endpoint now verifies cleanly.

-- Preview the persistent behavior with a temporary startup file before editing the real profile.
+- Put the tested CA path in a preview startup file before changing the real user profile.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.